CharlesAverill/satyrn/README.md

 * `display [cell_name]`
     - If `cell_name` is defined, that cell's contents will be printed to the console
     - Otherwise, the entire graph will be displayed in matplotlib.
+* `list`
+    - Prints a list of all cell names in graph
 * `reset_runtime`
     - Deletes all local variables created by cells.
 * `reset_graph`